UKHackspaceFoundation/foundation/telegramNotes.md

  * Inkscape
 * Hackspaces shouldn't be afraid of adopting non open source software, and where possible should have an 'escape vector'.
  * For example CNC design software is typically not open source, but is free for non profits and currently open source software isn't great
+ * In true spirit of Hackspace/DIY it is understandable to treat the dependable nature of these propitary tools (be it hardware or software) as a bug that needs fixing.

+##Relationship with companies
+* If the foundation lists particular companies they come with the clear warning that it is not an endorsement.
+* But what about A&A ISP?

 ##Engagement Community Activities
 * 'Destruct-a-Day' inspired encouraging children and others to get involved and take things apart.